 These are lofty ideals.
 But throughout the Guiding Principles it is apparent that Nakamura Sensei is talking about our daily, regular actions.
 A peaceful and free world is not a pie-in-the-sky pipe dream.
 It is an ideal for us to keep in mind daily as we create our world around us.
 We must work hard to be warriors (for Okinawans that means protectors) building a world that includes freedom.
 If we keep the big picture in mind, it will help us to choose and create our daily actions that will put us on a path toward creating that better world.

-*The Ryukyu Kingdom, or the Kingdom of Ryukyu, is the original name for the islands that are now called Okinawa.
+*The Ryukyu Kingdom, is the original name for the islands that are now called Okinawa.
 It is a prefecture of Japan, so now it is technically Okinawa, Japan.
 But long ago, the Ryukyu Kingdom was an independent country despite being a small island situated between several much bigger and more powerful countries.
 The Ryukyuan people, in their history, showed diplomacy, perseverance and survival, and regard for human life, among other things.
 These are the people who developed their martial arts through centuries.
-They brought karate to mainland Japan over 100 years ago, and ultimately introduced it to the world.
+They brought karate to mainland Japan over 100 years ago, which ultimately introduced it to the world.